 Since 2013, the Yale Education Studies Program has supported Yale undergraduates studying the research, practice, and policy of education.
 Though it does not include teacher certification, many students go on to become classroom teachers after graduation.
 The program aims to center the expertise and knowledge of classroom teachers as central to the mentorship of future educators.

-In the fall of 2022, the Yale Education Studies Program, with a grant from the Stavros Niarchos Fund, will pilot a collaboration with 12 New Haven Public School teachers to serve as partners with Yale students.
-We invite teachers representing diverse backgrounds, engaged in reflecting on their pedagogical practices, and interested in deepening their engagement with anti-racist teaching practices to apply for this new professional development opportunity.
+In the fall of 2023, the Yale Education Studies Program, with a grant from the Stavros Niarchos Fund, will invite several New Haven Public School teachers to share their expertise with Yale students.
+We encourage teachers representing diverse backgrounds, engaged in reflecting on their pedagogical practices, and interested in deepening their engagement with anti-racist teaching practices to apply for this new professional development opportunity.

 In the fall, through collaborations with Professor Daniel HoSang and his seminar, Anti-Racist Curriculum and Pedagogy, New Haven teachers will gain support in developing curricular materials around a project in anti-racist education.
 Students from the lecture class Foundations in Education Studies will also observe in partner-teacher classrooms to connect their theory and policy to education practice.

 In the spring, with lecturer Melissa Scheve and her seminar, Principles of Effective Teaching in the Secondary Classroom, teacher-partners will mentor Yale students interested in teaching careers who will regularly observe in their classrooms and will design a lesson, on a topic assigned by the teacher, to teach in their classroom.

 - Have ~10 Yale students observe in their classroom over the course of the year

 - Mentor 1-2 Yale students interested in pursuing a career in teaching

 - (Optional) Collaborate with Yale students to identify possible topics for further research and study (e.g. action research, classroom or school policy)